Complete Guide: About IVR System

 1. Choose the right virtual phone system

-For setting up an IVR, you will need a phone system that supports it.
+For setting up an IVR, First find a perfect IVR service provider, and you also need to check whether your phone system supports it or not.
 Then, you’ll need to sign up for a new one.
 After signing up, click on the “Numbers” tab and purchase a unique number.

 You must, however, submit a request to port your existing number, which can take a few days or weeks.